Earl0fDrumer/Docker_Quiz/README.md

-# Selene
+# Docker Quiz
-This is the base code for the course project.
-Adapt as needed.
+This is a project that I worked on for my Introduction to Software Engineering class.
+I was working alongside Patryk Blach, Jason Tran, and Nicolas Cedeno.
+I was personally responsible for the matching portion along with making sure that the code base passed the style checks, coverage checks, and memory checks.
+I also spent a long time debugging and organizing the project.

 To run the HTML, use "firefox _WebPageDesign.html"

  * **List all topics:** [http://localhost:8200/topics](http://localhost:8200/topics)